RyotaUshio/obsidian-view-sync/README.md

 ## Installation

-Since this plugin is still awaiting approval from the Obsidian team, it's not available in the community plugin browser yet.
+Since this plugin is still in its beta, it's not available in the community plugin browser yet.

 But you can install the latest release using [BRAT](https://github.com/TfTHacker/obsidian42-brat).